Staying Focused During Home Practice

 Even Smells Can Sidetrack!

-Aromas: An overlooked distraction factor, you will want to avoid scented candles, air fresheners, and cooking meals during practice time.
+Aromas: An overlooked distraction factor, you will want to avoid scented candles, air fresheners, and cooking meals during practice time and piano lessons.

 Hopefully after making these changes to potential distractions, you will have a much easier time staying focused during home practice.